 Contact 0474 055 290

 Marissa Deshong – Koinmerburra

-My involvement with the Traditional Owner Reference Group (TORG) has been from the beginning, when I worked for Queensland Parks and Wildlife Services.
+My involvement with the Traditional Owner Reference Group (TORG) has been from the beginning when I worked for Queensland Parks and Wildlife Services.
 I have learnt a lot from the other Traditional Owners within this group.
 Our job is to look after country and the best way to do this is to work together.
-We share and learn culture.
+We share and learn about the culture.

 Contact 0437 439 755 or 0423 428 650